Sheet Pan Pancakes let you make pancakes for a crowd without standing over the stove! These pancakes will be a family favorite and yours too!

 Instructions

-- Add the dry ingredients and whisk together, then add the wet and combine fully.
+- Add the dry ingredients to a bowl and whisk together, then add the wet and combine fully.

 - Spray a 13 x 18 baking sheet with baking spray and pour the pancake batter onto the pan, spreading evenly.